home-assistant/operating-system/Documentation/partition.md

 ## Using CLI to move the data partition.

-In a Home Assistant OS installation, the data is stored on the `/mnt/data` partition of the SD card.
-This is the only read+write partition on the SD drive.
-Using the `datadisk` move command, this partition can be moved off of the SD card onto an externally connected drive, leaving the rest of the read-only system on the SD.
+In a Home Assistant OS installation, the data is stored on the `/mnt/data` partition of the boot storage (typically the SD card).
+This is the only read/write partition on the boot storage.
+Using the `datadisk` move command, this partition can be moved to an externally connected drive, leaving the rest of the read-only system on the boot storage.

 The storage capacity of the external drive must be larger than the storage capacity of the existing SD card.